Unicare

 Results

-ACIDO Rocket Finalist: selected from hundreds of Industrial Design students in Ontario, nominated by thesis professor Alex Manu.
+ACIDO Rocket Finalist.
+Selected from hundreds of Industrial Design students in Ontario, nominated by thesis professor Alex Manu.

 Metrics I'd track post-launch